windkh/node-red-contrib-telegrambot/README.md

 The only thing required is the token that can be retrieved by the @botfather telegram bot. https://core.telegram.org/bots

+# Dependencies
 The nodes are a simple wrapper around the  [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)

+# Warning
+The scripts inside the nodes make use of ECMAScript 6 string operations.
+This requires a nodejs version with ECMAScript 6 support.
+The nodes are tested with v4.2.1.

 # Usage
 The input node receives messages from the bot and sends a message object with the following layout: